jezcope/erambler/static/talks/2020-10-community-call.md

 # Agenda

 1. My fellowship plans
-2. (Not) gaining momentum
-3. Open Life Sciences programme

-???

-**TODO:** update agenda with final overview
+2. Then COVID happened
+3. So what now?

 ---